cs0320/notes/book/src/apis-integration/apis-integration.md

 Some of these reinforce concepts from class; others introduce deeper discussion than we have time for (e.g., much of the exceptions content).
 You're of course free to read more of Bloch if you wish; we strongly recommend it for learning about OO Java programming.

-We will have another class on generics in the near future, and Bloch's Item 31 would be a good companion to that.
+We will have another class on generics in the future, and Bloch's Item 31 would be a good companion to that.

 ## Livecode

-The [livecode for today](https://github.com/cs0320/class-livecode/tree/main/S24/feb08_nws_api) supplements the Server gearup example.
+The code for today supplements the gearup example you'll get on Monday.
 We'll talk about:
 * invoking (and creating) Web APIs;
 * integration testing; and
 * using "mocks" to avoid several different costs in development.